tg-ads-mediation/ads/readme.md

 ## Demo

-Check out the [demo](https://t.me/AdsInMiniAppsDemoBot/DemoApp) app to see the ads in action.
+Check out the [demo bot](https://t.me/AdsInMiniAppsDemoBot) to see the ads in action.

 ## Installation